 We like to keep our birds in a central area of the house, between the kitchen and breakfast room.
 When selecting a spot, remember that birds are noisy, messy and smelly!
 Though we clean the cage regularly, there always seems to be a bird smell, as well as little feathers and seeds all over the place.
 Every morning, we change the newspaper-lined bottom of the cage and sweep away excess bird debris from the surrounding area with a small dustpan and brush.

 Pet Bird Supplies

 When you purchase a bird, the pet store staff will help you select the right cage and necessary bird supplies.
 The cost of a bird can range from $15 for a parakeet to hundreds of dollars for the larger parrots.
 Some basic supplies you will need are:

-When you adopt a bird, you need to be aware of the time commitment involved, and you need to decide who will care for the bird.
-Most birds love attention and will not do well if they are ignored.
-Finches and canaries are exceptions to that rule.
+When you adopt a bird, you need to be aware of the time commitment involved and decide who will care for the bird.
+Most birds love attention and will not thrive if they are ignored.
+Finches and canaries are exceptions to this rule.
 They typically will not interact with you and do not like to be handled.
 These birds will be happy with other birds, so it is advisable to buy them in pairs or multiples.